The rules for sponsorship have changed.

 Cars are not permitted to remain in the car parks overnight.
 Car Parks open at 9am and close at 9pm.
 Cars left overnight may be towed away.

-Drunkenness, rowdy behaviour or intimidating other customers will not be tolerated.
+Drunkenness, rowdy behaviour or intimidating other Members, their guests and staff will not be tolerated.

-Ascot Racecourse Limited reserves the right to change any berth in Car Park 1 and 2 at its absolute discretion and/or to remove a berth completely.
+Ascot Racecourse Limited reserves the right to change any berth in Car Park One and Two at its absolute discretion and/or to remove a berth completely.

 Where a berth has been removed, Ascot Racecourse Limited will use its reasonable endeavour to allocate an alternative berth, subject to availability.